Sarah Wooster - UKCP registered Psychotherapist; Diploma in Counselling.

 - Problems at work or school/college

-I have a Certificate in Supervision from CSTD, Bath and I am particularly interested in working with students in training and those at the beginning of their practice.
+I have a Certificate in Supervision from CSTD, Bath and I am particularly interested in working with those at the beginning of their practice.

 Training, qualifications & experience